codewarrior0/gregtania-6/README.md

 - Ore weights are no longer hardcoded, but instead computed from the GregTech world gen parameters.
 Additional ores may still be added via the JSON weights config.
 - Botania pebbles are now replaced by GregTech pebbles, which can be used to craft stone tools
 - Clayconia Alluvia added to get early clay from gravel
-- Added 1:1 Bonemeal recipe using Botania mortar
 - Added 1:4 Blaze Lamp recipe (since Greg replaces the 1:9 with his own Blaze Powder block, and iron is a bit more scarce)
-- Manasteel may be made from Wrought Iron or Steel, with a Mana discount for Steel

 *With big thanks to:*